Aircloak/aircloak/air/docs/content/ops/ahead-of-time-configuration.md

 Where `name` is the data source name.
 It must be provided _exactly_ as it is configued using the `name` parameter in the Insights Cloak data source configuration.
-`logins` is should be an array of the `login`s of user accounts that should be given access to the data source.
+`logins` should be an array of the `login`s of user accounts that should be given access to the data source.
-These accounts need exist in the system (for example have been preconfigured using the `users` field) before the data source is created.
+These accounts need exist in the system (for example having been preconfigured using the `users` field) before the data source is created.
 `group_name` is the desired name of the group that the users and data source should belong to.
 It can generally be set to the name of the data source itself, but is not allowed to be the same as the name